-If extra time: Part 3, Stable Equilibrium (work in pairs)
+If you have time: Part 3, Stable Equilibrium

 When the support is narrow, having your center of mass over the support is not enough to be stably balanced.
 Stable equilibrium means that when an object is pushed a little bit, it will respond by returning to where it was.
 A tiny push is not enough to make it fall.